VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

 and pushes back the computed “anomaly score” to Victoria Metrics.
 Then, users can enable alerting rules based on the “anomaly score”.

-Compared to classical alerting rules, anomaly detection is more “hands off” i.e. it allows users to avoid setting up manual alerting rules set up and catch anomalies that were not expected to happen.
+Compared to classical alerting rules, anomaly detection is more “hands-off” i.e. it allows users to avoid setting up manual alerting rules set up and catching anomalies that were not expected to happen.
 In other words, by setting up alerting rules, a user must know what to look for, ahead of time, while anomaly detection looks for any deviations from past behavior.